 To perform a calibration, use the reference pyranometer to measure the irradiance at the same time as the test is running.
 The reference pyranometer and the InstESRE pyranometer must both be pointed directly at the sun.
 It must be a very clear sunny day.
 Note the irradiance values of both pyranometers at exactly the same time and scale the value of PYRANO_CAL accordingly.
 Reload the sketch with the new value and confirm that the irradiance values are the same.
 If not, repeat the process.

 Other calibration constants

 The Test_ADS1115_Pyranometer.ino sketch has the following additional calibration constants:

+PYRANO_CAL_A This may be used to apply a quadratic polynomial calibration: